ni/niveristand-custom-device-testing-tools/README.md

 To create a new system test, create a VI Tester test case which derives from `VeriStandTestCase`.
 A test case may define `VeriStandTestCase.setUp` which calls `VeriStandTestCase.OpenVeriStandConnection` to launch VeriStand and deploy a VeriStand system definition.
 In this situation, a test must define `VeriStandTestCase.tearDown` which calls `VeriStandTestCase.CloseVeriStandConnection` to undeploy the VeriStand system definition.

-See this VI Tester documentation for more information on [creating new tests](https://github.com/JKISoftware/JKI-VI-Tester/wiki/Creating-New-Tests).
+See the VI Tester documentation for more information on [creating new tests](https://github.com/JKISoftware/JKI-VI-Tester/wiki/Creating-New-Tests).

 ### Running Existing Tests